usamefurkan/Titanic-Solution-Kaggle/README.md

 * Titles were founded from passenger names  Nulls in the age column were filled with either the median of each title
 * Categorical variables were converted into dummy/indicator variables.
 * Training was conducted using 7 different classification models.
 Accuracy, precision, recall and f1 score results of each model are listed as a table.
 The most efficient estimations was obtained in the Decision Tree algorithm.
-* Predictions obtained using machine learning are written to csv file by creating a new dataframe When I submitted the .csv file to the titanic contest on kaggle, I got a score of 0.74
+* Predictions obtained using machine learning are written to csv file by creating a new dataframe When I submitted the .csv file to the titanic contest on Kaggle, I got a score of 0.74
 * Prediction was also done using tensorflow. binary_crossentropy was used as loss function. epochs=450, batch size=10.
 * Predictions obtained using deep learning are written to csv file by creating a new dataframe.
-When I submitted the .csv file to the titanic contest on kaggle, I got a score of 0.77
+When I submitted the .csv file to the titanic contest on Kaggle, I got a score of 0.77